-It may become impossible to obtain the relevant exchange rate or price during the lifetime of the Product and/or on the Expiration Date and Time due to one or more of the price sources normally used in the relevant market for the Underlying being unavailable because an unscheduled bank closure is declared on short notice in the relevant country or due to the occurrence of any other disruption (each a ''Price Source Disruption Event'').
+It may become impossible to obtain the relevant rate or price of the Underlying, as specified in the Final Terms during the lifetime of the Product and/or on the Expiration Date and Time due to one or more of the rate/price sources normally used in the relevant market for the Underlying being unavailable because an unscheduled bank closure is declared on short notice in the relevant country or due to the occurrence of any other disruption (each a ''Price Source Disruption Event'').
 The Calculation Agent will determine in good faith whether a Price Source Disruption Event has occurred.